MicrosoftDocs/customer-insights/ci-docs/engagement-insights/configure-connections.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-Connecting [Dynamics 365 Customer Insights audience insights](../audience-insights/index.yml) and engagement insights capabilities lets you perform interactive analysis on customer data.
+Connecting [Dynamics 365 Customer Insights audience insights](../audience-insights/index.yml) and engagement insights capabilities lets you see [reports on customer data](profile-reports.md).

 > [!IMPORTANT]
 > The audience insights environment you plan to connect must write the data to a customer's own Azure Data Lake Stoarge Gen 2 account.
 Audience insights administrators define this in the advanced settings when [creating an environment](../audience-insights/manage-environments.md#create-an-environment-in-an-existing-organization).

+## Prerequisites

+- The person who sets up the connection has [environment admin](user-roles.md) permissions in engagement insights.
+- The same environment admin should be the admin for the storage account or have access to the storage account details such as shared keys.

 ## Set up the connection with audience insights